Minnesota Prairie County Alliance

 MinnesotaCare is a health insurance program for Minnesotans with low incomes.

 Enrollees get health care services through a health plan.
-They can choose your health plan from those serving MinnesotaCare enrollees in their county.
+They can choose their health plan from those serving MinnesotaCare enrollees in their county.

 MinnesotaCare is funded by a state tax on Minnesota hospitals and health care providers, federal Basic Health Plan funds, and enrollee premiums.